ADAC Rallye Deutschland

 |ADAC Rallye Deutschland|

-- Three distinct types of stages – bumpy narrow Mosel vineyard roads, Baumholder military tracks with many different surfaces and smooth country tests in Saarland.
+- Four distinct types of stages – bumpy narrow Mosel vineyard roads, Baumholder military tracks with many different surfaces, fast roads in the Eifel mountains and smooth country tests in Saarland.

 - Viewed as the most difficult of the end-of-season asphalt encounters.

 - Working efficiently with safety note crews, who drive the stages ahead of competitors, to have up-to-date information about road surface and weather.

 - Unpredictable weather in the mountains makes tyre choice tricky.

 - Avoiding huge car-breaking kerb stones, known as hinkelsteins, in Baumholder.

 - Baumholder is slippery in the dry and treacherous in the wet.